FelixKrueger/Bismark/Bismark_User_Guide.md

 - OT – original top strand
 - CTOT – complementary to original top strand
 - OB – original bottom strand
 - CTOB – complementary to original bottom strand

 Methylation calls from OT and CTOT will be informative for cytosine methylation positions on the original top strand, calls from OB and CTOB will be informative for cytosine methylation positions on the original bottom strand.
-Please note that specifying the `--directional` option in the Bismark alignment step will not report any alignments to the CTOT or CTOB strands.
+Please note that specifying the `--directional` (the default mode) option in the Bismark alignment step will not report any alignments to the CTOT or CTOB strands.

 As cytosines can exist in any of three different sequence contexts (CpG, CHG or CHH) the `bismark_methylation_extractor` default output will consist of 12 individual output files per input file (`CpG_OT_...`, `CpG_CTOT_...`, `CpG_OB_...` etc.).